Meet the Thirst Music teamWe're proud of each and every one of our team! Here are their portfolios...

 Deborah also completed a level 4 PTLLS course 10 years ago qualifying her to teach in the lifelong learning sector.
 Having started playing the piano as a child, Deborah returned to learning nine years ago and is now working towards her grade 8 ABRSM exam.

-She is passionate about music, teaching, playing the piano and is also a member of a local choir.
+She is passionate about music, teaching, playing the piano and has been an active member of a local choir in recent years.

 Having also had experience of teaching privately, Deborah is really enjoying the more structured format of teaching at Thirst.